databendlabs/databend/docs/doc/14-sql-commands/00-ddl/50-udf/index.md

 ---
 import IndexOverviewList from '@site/src/components/IndexOverviewList';

-## What are UDFs?

-User-Defined Functions (UDFs) enable you to define their own custom operations to process data within Databend.
-They are typically written using lambda expressions or implemented via a UDF server with programming languages such as Python and are executed as part of Databend's query processing pipeline.
-Advantages of using UDFs include:
+User-Defined Functions (UDFs) enable you to define your custom operations to process data within Databend.
+User-Defined Functions are categorized into two types: [Lambda-Based UDFs](#lambda-based-udfs) and [Server-Based UDFs](#server-based-udfs).
+This page explains what they are, how to manage them, and provides two usage examples.

+## Lambda-Based UDFs

+Lambda-based UDFs are a type of user-defined function in Databend that are implemented using anonymous lambda expressions.
+These UDFs are simple, lightweight, and provide a quick way to define custom operations on data within Databend.

-- Customized Data Transformations: UDFs empower you to perform data transformations that may not be achievable through built-in Databend functions alone.
-This customization is particularly valuable for handling unique data formats or business logic.
+- Customized Data Transformations: Lambda-based UDFs empower you to perform data transformations that may not be achievable through built-in Databend functions alone.
+This customization is particularly valuable for handling unique data formats or implementing specific business logic.

-- Performance Optimization: UDFs provide the flexibility to define and fine-tune your own custom functions, enabling you to optimize data processing to meet precise performance requirements.
-This means you can tailor the code for maximum efficiency, ensuring that your data processing tasks run as efficiently as possible.

-- Code Reusability: UDFs can be reused across multiple queries, saving time and effort in coding and maintaining data processing logic.
+- Code Reusability: Lambda-based UDFs can be easily reused across multiple queries, saving time and effort in coding and maintaining data processing logic.

+## Server-Based UDFs

+Server-based UDFs are a more advanced type of user-defined function in Databend.
+They involve the use of a UDF server implemented in programming languages such as Python to define custom operations on data.

+- Scalability: Server-based UDFs can handle complex and resource-intensive operations on data, making them suitable for more extensive and demanding processing tasks.

+- External Libraries: They can leverage external libraries and dependencies, allowing you to integrate additional functionality into your UDFs, making them more powerful and versatile.

+- Advanced Logic: Server-based UDFs are capable of implementing advanced and sophisticated logic, making them suitable for complex data processing scenarios.

 ## Managing UDFs